paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-005-wire-or-radio-communication.md

 #### References in Text
 Provisions of part III of title 5, referred to in subsec. (b)(2), are classified to section 2101 et seq. of Title 5, Government Organization and Employees.

 The Federal Advisory Committee Act, referred to in subsec. (b)(4), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5.
+770, which is set out in the Appendix to Title 5.

 This chapter, referred to in subsec. (c), was in the original “this Act”, meaning act June 19, 1934, ch.
 652, 48 Stat.
 1064, known as the Communications Act of 1934, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see [section 609 of this title](./chapter-005-wire-or-radio-communication.md#section-609) and Tables.

 The Communications Satellite Act of 1962, referred to in subsec. (c)(4), is Pub.
 L. 87–624, Aug.
 31, 1962, 76 Stat.
-419, as amended.
-Titles III and IV of the Act are classified generally to subchapters III (§ 731 et seq.) and IV (§ 741 et seq.), respectively, of chapter 6 of this title.
+419. Titles III and IV of the Act are classified generally to subchapters III (§ 731 et seq.) and IV (§ 741 et seq.), respectively, of chapter 6 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 701 of this title](./chapter-006-communications-satellite-system.md#section-701) and Tables.

 The Omnibus Budget Reconciliation Act of 1993, referred to in subsec. (c)(6), is Pub.
 L. 103–66, Aug.
 10, 1993, 107 Stat.
-312, as amended.
-For complete classification of this Act to the Code, see Tables.
+312. For complete classification of this Act to the Code, see Tables.

 #### Codification
 In subsec. (b)(2), “[section 1342 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1342&num=0&edition=prelim)” substituted for “section 3679(b) of the Revised Statutes ([31 U.S.C.
 665(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section665/b&num=0&edition=prelim))” on authority of Pub.
 L. 97–258, § 4(b), Sept.
 13, 1982, 96 Stat.
 1067, the first section of which enacted Title 31, Money and Finance.